Padayatra: Political causes

-Mahatma Gandhi originated the padayatra with his famous Salt March to Dandi in 1930, this was done to protest againt the new Salt taxes imposed by the British rule.
+Mahatma Gandhi originated the padayatra with his famous Salt March to Dandi in 1930, this was done to protest against the new Salt taxes imposed by the British rule.
 Y. S. Rajasekhara Reddy did a 66-day-long padayatra covering 1500 km, meeting people across 11 districts of Andhra Pradesh.
 He led his party to victory in the following general elections held in 2004 to become the chief minister of Andhra Pradesh, which included Telangana also.

 The YSRCP chief Y. S. Jaganmohan Reddy launched his Padayatra named ‘Praja Sankalpa Yatra’ at RK Valley in his native Kadapa district after paying homage at the grave of his father.
 YSR Congress party coined a slogan “Raavali Jagan, Kaavali Jagan” (Jagan should come.
 We want Jagan) for the foot march that took to him across 125 Assembly segments in 13 districts of the state in 430 days.
 This Yatra was started on November 6, 2017 and ended on January 9, 2019.

 The Indian National Congress, under the leadership of Rahul Gandhi, started Bharat Jodo Yatra, a padyatra on September 7, 2022 in Kanniyakumari at the tip of the Indian peninsula.
 This foot march will cover about 3,570 km in around five months.
 It will move across 12 States and two Union Territories, and shall end in Kashmir.